SANSEbay Hotel – A modern, bright, and affordable hotel with fabulous views of La Concha Bay.

 The 2 main shopping hotspots are Parte Vieja, especially Calle Mayor, and Área Romántica, in the streets around the Mercado San Martín (see below, under Markets).
 It’s worth bearing in mind that many shops – especially in the Parte Vieja – close for lunch from around noon-4 pm.
 Many places shut altogether on Sundays and holidays.

 - Alboka Artesania – For every weird and wonderful Basque souvenir you could hope for.
 Right on the Plaza de la Constitución.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Pohorylle – Beautifully crafted and chic, these unisex canvas and leather bags are handmade in the Basque country from Spanish materials and natural dyes.
-5-minute walk (0.2 mile).
+(0.2 mile).

 - auka – Concept store selling fine things, be they clothing, perfumes, children’s toys, accessories, or simply objects of lust.
-7-minute walk (0.4 mile).
+(0.4 mile).

 - SKFK – Sustainable and ethical womenswear brand that offers chic urban garments made from recycled fibers.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Loreak Mendian – This cult brand was born in San Sebastián, and there are separate womenswear and menswear stores.
 It shuns seasonal fashion by developing high-quality basics with a twist: bold zippers, odd materials like neoprene, luminous colors, and oversized scarves.
 Both stores are a short walk.
-Store 1: 7-minute walk (0.4 mile).
-Store 2: 8-minute walk (0.4 mile).
+Store 1: 0.4 mile.
+Store 2: 0.4 mile.

-- Pukas – These guys have been hand-crafting surfboards and beach bum apparel in San Sebastián since the 1970s and have a store in the Parte Vieja (0.1 mile, 3-minute walk) and a surf school/board rental shop in Gros (0.7 mile, 14-minute walk).
+- Pukas – These guys have been hand-crafting surfboards and beach bum apparel in San Sebastián since the 1970s and have a store in the Parte Vieja (0.1 mile) and a surf school/board rental shop in Gros (0.7 mile).

 - Room 278 – Trendy San Sebastián related graphic design slapped onto prints, canvas bags, mugs, and more.
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Parte Vieja: The city’s most charismatic neighborhood offers a grid of narrow pedestrianized lanes which create a convivial atmosphere for the city’s favorite pastime: pintxo-bar-hopping.
 The best streets for this are 31 de Agosto/Abuztuaren 31 and Fermín Calbetón, although there are places with wonderful food on almost every street in this part of the city, including on the magnificent Plaza de la Constitución, where you can see the original Ayuntamiento building, as well as the balconies-cum-viewing platforms from the days when bullfights used to be held here.
 The square is at its best (and busiest) during one of the city’s many festivals.
 Near the plaza are 2 of San Sebastián’s loveliest churches: the baroque Basílica de Santa María del Coro, with its unmistakable statue of the city’s eponymous martyr, Saint Sebastian, has a cavernous interior and interesting sculptures, especially the cross by Eduardo Chillida; and the Iglesia de San Vicente, from the early 16th century, which used to form part of the city wall.
 Its altarpiece from 1586 is overwhelmingly tall and the church is renowned for its stained glass.
 The San Telmo Museoa offers an in-depth look at Basque culture, which can feel impenetrable to the uninitiated, and there’s a fabulous restaurant inside.
 A couple of blocks from the museum is Mercado de la Bretxa, which dates back to the 1870s.
 Today, it’s split into different areas including a food market (see markets, below) and a mini-mall in one of the historic buildings.
 Everything in the Parte Vieja can be reached within an 8-minute walk.